 JD, magna cum laude, New York University School of Law, 2006

 Professional & Community Affiliations

-Founding Member and Steering Committee Member, Transforming School Discipline Collaborative (March 2015 – present)
+Founding Member and Steering Committee Member, Transforming School Discipline Collaborative (March 2015 – August 2020)

-Member, Attorney General’s Advisory Committee on Special Education, and Co-Chair, School-to-Prison Pipeline Subcommittee (January 2015 – present)
+Member, Attorney General’s Advisory Committee on Special Education, and Co-Chair, School-to-Prison Pipeline Subcommittee (January 2015 – August 2020)

 Member, School Discipline Working Group (February 2012 – present)